Calebh101/dictionaries/README.md

 # Addons

 Addons are Python scripts that can provide extra utilities to Dictionaries.
 You can use them by going to Addons > Manage Addons in the menu bar.

+## How do I make addons?

+Use the package `dictionaries-addons-framework` (in `/dictionaries-addons-framework`) to make your addons, then add an addon manually in Dictionaries that points to your main addon source file.